- Home

 Weight: 30

-Spanish is dominant; English is rarely spoken, posing challenges for non-Spanish speakers.
+Spanish is dominant; limited English spoken, which can be a barrier for non-Spanish speakers.

 π¨ Air Quality